-The prescaler definitions are set to achieve bit rates between 4800 bps and 14400 bps, using a 4 MHz clock source.
-It is possible to adjust these to achieve lower bit rates or higher clock speeds.
-For example, multiplying all the prescaler values by two would yield much lower bit rates, if desired.
+The prescaler definitions are set to achieve bit rates between 4800 and 14400 bps, using a 4 MHz clock source.
+It is possible to adjust these to achieve lower bit rates.
+For example, multiplying all the prescale values by two would yield much lower bit rates, if desired.

-The LIN Event Handler
+LIN Event Handler

 Event handling should be as short as possible.
 If the event handler is long, unacceptable interbyte space may be seen between receiving the ID byte and transmitting data from the slave to the master.
-Therefore, choose the best method for decoding in your application.
-If you are only responding to a couple of IDs, then simple XOR logical compares will suffice.
+Thus, choose the best method for decoding in your application.
+If you are only responding to a few IDs, then simple XOR logical compares will suffice.
 If any more IDs are responded to, then use a jump table.
 A complete jump table uses a significant amount of program memory; however, it is very quick to decode IDs.